Guide to Driving in France

 If the car was registered since 2004 then the new certificat d'immatriculation in operation since this date have on it a detachable portion on which the name of the new owner can be entered, and signed by the seller, which the new owner can use pending the formalities of new registration.

 iv.
 MOT Certificate - If the vehicle is more than 4 years old, the new owner must also be provided with a current MOT certificate (Contrôle Technique - CT), which must have a validity of at least eighteen months.
+A vehicle cannot be sold without a valid CT, unless to a dealer.
+It must otherwise be scrapped.
 A CT is valid for two years, so it must have been undertaken within six months of the sale.
+A registered 'véhicle de collection' can however be sold without a CT.
+Motor-cycles do not need an MOT, but that will change in 2023 when it will be introduced.

-In the case of a vehicle being scrapped, the declaration must be accomplished in collaboration with the salvage professional.
+vi.
+Scrapped Vehicle - In the case of a vehicle being scrapped, the declaration must be accomplished in collaboration with the salvage professional.
+See our guide Scrapping a Vehicle.

-v.
-Certificate of Conformity - There are additional requirements for the importation of a vehicle into France, primarily concerning the provision of a certificate of conformity (attestation d'identification), not covered in these notes.
+vii.
+Certificate of Conformity - There are additional requirements for the importation of a vehicle into France, primarily concerning the provision of a certificate of conformity, not covered in these notes.
 You can read more at Importing a Vehicle to France.

 In the past a new owner was obliged to send their registration certificate to their préfecture, within one month and to make application for their own registration certificate.